Layout Sketch Best Practices

 Directly after kickoff, you can create a part studio with layout sketches of the drivetrain, extension limits, and field elements.
 This can be copied and used to test out the geometries of several different robot architectures to then decide between.

 Your robot should be designed specifically to interact with the field elements and gamepieces.
-For the master sketches, this means making every dimension of every subsystem intentional, whether it's based off of field elements, extension limits, or each other.
+For the main layout sketches, this means making every dimension of every subsystem intentional, whether it's based off of field elements, extension limits, or each other.

 Example